MANITOBA PROVINCIAL COMMITTEE EXECUTIVE

 He has held a number of senior command positions in the military, including Director of Air Force Training, Wing Commander 17 Wing Winnipeg, and as Command Director and Senior Director of Cheyenne Mountain NORAD Operations Centre in Colorado Springs, CO.
 He has also been involved as the Canadian representative on a number of NORAD and NATO boards and committees.

 He retired from the Regular Force and Reserves in 2012, and is currently completing a contracted position at Canadian NORAD Region (CANR) Headquarters in Winnipeg, where he has been the CANR Subject Matter Expert for Operations since 2008.
-He is the Chairman of the Air Cadet League of Canada (Manitoba), overseeing all twenty-four Manitoba Squadrons and their liaison with the League, plus all powered flight and gliding operations for Manitoba.
+He was Chairman of the Manitoba Provincial Committee from 2014 to October, 2017.
 He is a member of the National Air Cadet League Aviation Committee.
 He also works with the Corp of Commissionaires, and is on the Board of Directors for Southport Aerospace having been elected to both of these boards in 2014.

 Doug is married to Vicki, and they have two grown sons and three grandchildren.
 Doug is interested in travel, local theatre and music, spoiling the grandchildren, and all sports, especially golf and curling.